XachaB/Qumin/sphinx/segments.rst

 .. image:: segment_examples/V_monovalent.png
    :alt: Natural classes for three vowels

-To visualize natural class hierarchies declared by segment files, you can use [FeatureViz](https://gitlab.com/sbeniamine/featureviz).
+To visualize natural class hierarchies declared by segment files, you can use `FeatureViz <https://gitlab.com/sbeniamine/featureviz>`_.

 The same thing can be achieved with less columns using binary features: